qlovy/PongGame/README.md

 # PongGame
 This a game who I have creat my self.
-I try to make it better but it's hard, you know.
+I try to make it better, but it's hard, you know.

+### Details
+This was my first project in javascript